Mauricio Dubon Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 22nd in the league.

-- The Pirates have the 16th-ranked team ERA among all MLB pitching staffs (4.56).
+- The Pirates' 4.91 team ERA ranks 21st across all MLB pitching staffs.

-- Contreras (1-0) makes the start for the Pirates, his second of the season.
+- Keller (1-0) gets the start for the Pirates, his third of the season.

-- His last time out came on Tuesday against the Boston Red Sox, when the right-hander went 5 2/3 innings, surrendering one earned run while giving up three hits.
+- The right-hander last appeared on Wednesday against the Boston Red Sox, when he went seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.